CHTC/chtc-website-source/file-avail-largedata.md

 # Command to save output to the working directory:
 ./myprogram myinput.txt output_dir/
 #
-# Tar and copy output to Gluster, then delete from the job working directory:
+# Tar and mv output to staging, then delete from the job working directory:
 tar -czvf large_output.tar.gz output_dir/ other_large_files.txt
 mv large_output.tar.gz /staging/username/
 rm other_large_files.txt